Enjoy art exhibits in three galleries, and arts learning in two ocean-view classrooms.

-The Newport Visual Arts Center, located at the historic Nye Beach Turnaround, is a facility built by the City of Newport as a public art exhibition space and for art education programs and maintained by the Oregon Coast Council for the Arts.
-Opening in 1983, the Newport Visual Arts Center (or “VAC”) is the largest facility on the Oregon Coast built specifically for the exhibition of visual art.
-The VAC includes three traditional gallery spaces, as well as the newer media room and Classroom Gallery.
+Located at the historic Nye Beach turnaround, the facility was built by the City of Newport and opened in 1983 as a public art exhibition space and for art education programs.
+It is maintained and operated by Oregon Coast Council for the Arts.
+The VAC includes three traditional gallery spaces, as well two classrooms/event spaces.

-The Upstairs Gallery, a 300 square foot gallery space on the third floor level, schedules 8-12 exhibits per year featuring new and experimental artists in the norhwest region.
+The Upstairs Gallery, a 300-square-foot gallery space on the third-floor level, schedules 8-12 exhibits per year featuring new and experimental artists in the northwest region.